Though my heart isn't in it, following a summer road construction

 none of us have slept much since leaving Seattle 24 hours earlier.

-Judging by the feel of the oppressive heat, there won't be much sleep
+Judging by the feel of the oppressive heat, there won't be much

 for the next twelve months.
 The conversation is minimal as we leave